Vipxpert/WayText/README.md

 - dataDelimiter: For separate the elements in a txt file
 - maxNumberOfColumnVisible: As it said

-Made with Visual Studio and AutoHotkey
+Made with Visual Studio, AutoHotkey, love, and a college student's brains  (✿^v^)

 (￣ω￣)p